 You certainly can check in with us at late notice to see if we have space available on a public tour; cancellations can happen and spaces do become available.
 You can also request a private tour with little notice; however, in this case, please realize our answer will depend on whether we have a guide available and the hotels we use will depend on availability.

-While some of our tours are more challenging than others, most are designed to accommodate participants of ALL ability levels.
+While some of our vacations are more challenging than others, most are designed to accommodate participants of ALL ability levels.
 We usually have multiple route options of varying distances, allowing you to choose where you want to fall on the exercise-relax seesaw for that day.
 Because we also have a support van available to give you a lift when needed (and where possible), our vacations are suitable for almost all abilities.
-For private vacations, we will also adjust the difficulty level to the group.
+For private vacations, we will plan to adjust the difficulty level to match your group.

 Should I be concerned about the trip price?